WebAssembly/component-model/design/mvp/Explainer.md

-# Component Model Explainer
+# Component Model AST Explainer

-This explainer walks through the assembly-level definition of a [component](../high-level) and the proposed embedding of components into native JavaScript runtimes.
+This explainer walks through the grammar of a [component](../high-level) and the proposed embedding of components into native JavaScript runtimes.
 For a more user-focused explanation, take a look at the **[Component Model Documentation]**.

 * [Gated features](#gated-features)